Defense Distributed: Definition of Frame or Receiver

 In late 2022, Defense Distributed, joined by the Second Amendment Foundation, intervened in VanDerStok v.
 Garland, a suit challenging the ATF's 2021 "Frame or Receiver" rule, ATF2021R-05F.
 On March 3, 2023, Judge Reed O'Connor of the Northern District of Texas granted Defense Distributed injunctive relief against the ATF, and on June 30, 2023, he granted the company's motion for summary judgment against the agency.
+On appeal, the U.S. Supreme Court ultimately reversed the District court and the Fifth Circuit, ruling 7–2 that the agency had not exceeded its statutory authority in creating the new rule, and remanded the case back to Texas for further proceedings.